 Conclusion: Paubox <> Microsoft 365 Integration

-We were able to help our customer with their phishing problems by wrapping our HIPAA compliant email solution around their Office 365 setup.
+We were able to help our customer with their phishing problems by wrapping our HIPAA compliant email solution around their Microsoft 365 setup.
 With proper preparation, we were able to setup Inbound Email security for their entire organization in under 30 minutes.